Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

-The energy consumption of the local LLM is influenced by inference time and the power consumption of the computing hardware, which are in turn affected by the local device's computational capacity, the sizes of the prompt and response, and the size of the LLM, all encapsulated within the inference time $\psi_\text{Local}$.
-Let the maximum power consumption for a given local device hardware be $W_\text{max}$ Watts.
-By utilizing a normalized energy cost factor $\kappa$ (capturing e.g., local electricity rates and device wear-and-tear), after appropriate unit conversion, the local LLM usage cost (in USD) is defined as:
+The energy consumption of the on-device LLM is influenced by inference time and the power consumption of the computing hardware, which are in turn affected by the user device's computational capacity, the sizes of the prompt and response, and the size of the LLM, all encapsulated within the inference time $\psi_\text{Device}$.
+Let the maximum power consumption for a given user device hardware be $W_\text{max}$ Watts.
+By utilizing a normalized energy cost factor $\kappa$ (capturing e.g., local electricity rates), after appropriate unit conversion, the on-device LLM usage cost (in USD) is defined as: